OpenTOPAS/TPS2TOPAS_interface/README.md

 4. path to DICOM-dose file
 5. path to DICOM-RT plan file
 6. path to phase space file name
-7. MLC model: "generic", "Varian" or "VarianHD"
+7. MLC model: "generic", genericHD, "Varian" or "VarianHD"
 8. Geometrical particle splitting factor (integer number)
 9. Scoring quantity: "DoseToWater" or "DoseToMedium
 10. Output file name
 11. Output file format: "binary", "DICOM", "csv", "root" or "xml"

+Generic and GenericHD options in (7) will use the generic TsDivergingMLC TOPAS component with the specifications for the Millenium 120 MLC and Millenium 120 HDMLC, respectively (specifications from literature; see write_PCF.py for details)).
 For a complete description of these parameters, please see the publication ([https://doi.org/10.1016/j.ejmp.2024.104485](https://doi.org/10.1016/j.ejmp.2024.104485)).

 > [!NOTE]